 The report is only one part of these procedures which has to adopt a certain style and contain certain information, including a declaration that the expert is acting independantly and without prejudice.

 At CGD Ltd a boundary survey generally means undertaking an accurate topographic survey using specialist electronic survey equipment (seen here) of the disputed area.
-We pride ourselves in this as it sets us apart from many of the so-called ‘boundary experts’.
-It generally takes longer, and hence costs more than using a tape and paper sketch, but we believe that an accurate topographic survey, recording accurately the positions of relevant features, is invaluable as the basis for resolving boundary issues.
+We pride ourselves in providing such a service as it sets us apart from many of the so-called ‘boundary experts’.
+Generally the survey takes longer and costs more than using a measuring tape and paper sketch, but we believe that an accurate topographic survey, recording accurately the positions of relevant features, is invaluable as the basis for resolving boundary issues.
 This survey is often linked to the Ordnance Survey coordinate system using our GPS equipment.

 CGD Ltd has recently purchased a drone to support its boundary investigations work.
 The drone provides a number of benefits to us.

-- We are able to make accurate measurements.
+- We are able to make accurate measurements using specialist software.

-- The drone captures photos which contain a huge amount of data
+- Photos which contain a huge amount of data

 - The photos provide a unique and permenant record